Thanh Thai Nguyen: Priesthood

-Nguyễn was incardinated, or transferred, from the Missionaries to the Diocese of St. Augustine.
-In 2001, he was named pastor of Christ the King.
-He began offering Mass in Vietnamese and established a Vietnamese community at the parish.
-Nguyễn was transferred from Christ the King to St. Joseph Parish in Jacksonville, where he inaugurated a youth Mass and built a youth center.
+While at Christ the King, Nguyen was incardinated a priest of the diocese in 1999.
+Continuing to serve as parochial vicar, he was later named pastor of Christ the King in 2001.
+While pastor there, he began offering Sunday Mass and established a Catholic community center for the Vietnamese.
+Nguyen was transferred from Christ the King to St. Joseph Parish (Jacksonville) in 2014, where he inaugurated a youth Mass and built a youth center.
+He also served as a member of the college of consultors and the presbyteral council of the diocese.